-Efonda brings more than 30 years experience in the health and fitness industry, including 15 years with Life Time – The Healthy Way of Life CompanySM.
-His broad expertise includes leading and working in every facet of club management, from club presales to grand openings to daily operations at single locations to multiple and across geographies.
-He also has significant experience in leadership growth, sales training and coaching, public speaking and talent recruitment.
+Efonda Sproles, Vice President of Scouting at Life Time.
+Efonda has had a front row seat of over 30 years industry experience, working closely with the founder of Life Time in building a their brand.
+His broad expertise includes leading and working in every facet of club management, from club presales to grand openings, to daily operations at single locations to multiple and across geographies.
+Additionally, he has significant experience in leadership growth, sales training and coaching, public speaking and talent recruitment.

-To date, he has placed individuals in key leadership positions across the country for Life Time, including general managers, operations, spa, personal training, group fitness, child center, sales and business administration.
+To date, Efonda has placed individuals in key leadership positions across the country for Life Time, including general managers, operations, spa, personal training, group fitness, child center, sales and business administration.

-He has lent his talents to non-profit boards, including The Sanneh Foundation and the Make A Wish Foundation.
+Efonda has lent his talents to non-profit boards, including The Sanneh Foundation and the Make-A-Wish Foundation.

 John Thomas, Board Member